-All accounts must be disabled once they are no longer required by the user.
+All accounts must be deleted once they are no longer required by the user.

-An account will be deemed no longer required if it has not been accessed for a period of three months.
+An account will be deemed no longer required if it has not been accessed for a period of three months (this excludes users on authorised long-term absences).

-The files, folders and other data associated with accounts that are no longer required will be deleted three months after it has been disabled.
+The files, folders and other data associated with accounts that are no longer required will be deleted 30 days after it has been deleted from Active Directory.